-At least 7 dead as severe winds, tornadoes hammer US South
+Tornado hits Selma, Alabama; 7 deaths reported across South

 Mattie Moore was among Selma residents who picked up boxed meals offered by a charity downtown.

 “Thank God that we’re here.
-It’s like something you see on TV,” Moore said of all the destruction.
+It’s like something you see on TV,” Moore said of the destruction.

 A city of about 18,000 people, Selma is about 50 miles (80 kilometers) west of Montgomery, the Alabama capital.
-It was a flashpoint of the civil rights movement and where Alabama state troopers viciously attacked Black people advocating for voting rights as they marched across the Edmund Pettus Bridge on March 7, 1965.
+It was a flashpoint of the civil rights movement where state troopers viciously attacked Black people who marched non-violently for voting rights across the Edmund Pettus Bridge on March 7, 1965.

 Malesha McVay took video of the giant twister, which would turn black as it swept away home after home.